JeffLCoughlin/EphemMatch/README.md

 ## Future Updates

-Ideally this code would be re-written in Python and generalized so it can be used for TESS.
+Ideally this code would be re-written in Python, parallelzed, and generalized so it can be used for TESS and other surveys.
 I might one day.
+Hooray to anyone that writes their own though.